-- 3.5 A full list of the statutory RSE content for primary and secondary schools can be found in the Relationships Education, Relationships and Sex Education (RSE) and Health Education: Draft statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers (2019) document. https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachm ent data/file/781150/Draft guidance Relationships Education Relationships and Se x Education RSE and Health Education2.pdf - 3.6 All RSE content is delivered in an age-appropriate manner.
-The PSHE programme is designed as a spiral curriculum, which enables pupils to revisit and build on prior learning throughout their school journey.
+- 3.4 A full list of the statutory RSE content for primary and secondary schools can be found in the Relationships Education, Relationships and Sex Education (RSE) and Health Education: Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers (2019) document.
+Health_Education2.pdf - 3.5 All RSE content is delivered in an age=appropriate manner.
+The PSHE programme is designed as a spiral curriculum, which enables pupils to revisit and build on prior learning throughout their journey at NUSA.
 At each stage, additional information and depth is provided which is relevant to their development and level of emotional maturity.
-Content is organised in accordance with the PSHE Association recommendations along with liaison with the NUSA Safeguarding team, to see when certain issues need addressing to best meet the needs of our pupils.
-Local data is also used to shape our curriculum overview and long-term plan, again to ensure that we are meeting the needs of our pupils by covering issues that they may be more at risk of. - 3.7 Some of the statutory RSE content will also be delivered through the Science curriculum, including: - The facts about reproductive health; - The facts about the full range of contraceptive choices; - The facts around pregnancy; - How sexually transmitted infections (STIs) are transmitted and how risk can be reduced. - 3.8 Our RSE programme will be taught through a range of teaching methods and interactive activities, which include but are not limited to class discussion and debate, group work, videos, quizzes and personal reflection time. - 3.9 Lessons will be differentiated to include both support and challenge activities, to ensure that all pupils are able to access and engage with the content effectively. - 3.10 High quality resources will be used to support our RSE provision and will be regularly reviewed.
+Content is organised in accordance with the PSHE Association recommendations, along with liaison with the NUSA Safeguarding team to examine which issues need addressing to best meet the needs of our pupils.
+Bespoke 'Targeted Response' lessons are planned and delivered on a termly basis, directly addressing the needs of our pupils.
+Local data is also used to inform the curriculum overview and long-term plan, and ensuring that issues that our pupils are more at risk from are covered. - 3.6 Some of the statutory RSE content will also be delivered through the Science curriculum, including: - The facts about reproductive health; - The facts about the full range of contraceptive choices; - The facts around pregnancy; - How sexually transmitted infections (STIs) are transmitted and how risk can be reduced. - 3.7 Our RSE programme will be taught through a range of teaching methods and interactive activities, which include but are not limited to class discussion and debate, group work, videos, quizzes and personal reflection time. - 3.8 Lessons will be differentiated to include both support and challenge activities, to ensure that all pupils are able to access and engage with the content effectively. - 3.9 High quality resources will be used to support our RSE provision and will be regularly reviewed.
 These will include resources created by the subject lead along with resources provided by specialist organisations.
 All external resources will be carefully reviewed before use to ensure they are appropriate for the age and background of the pupils they are intended for.
 They will be adapted where necessary to meet the needs of our pupils.
-Samples of teaching resources used can be provided upon request. - 3.11 Pupils will be encouraged to reflect on their own learning in every PSHE lesson through a range of both independent and collaborative tasks.
+Samples of teaching resources can be provided upon request. - 3.10 Pupils will be encouraged to reflect on their own learning in every PSHE lesson.
+This will be achieved through a range of both independent and collaborative tasks.
 A clear routine and structure will be established in lessons to enable pupils to recognise the progress that they have made.
-Progress will also be assessed over time, through a variety of forms that enable pupils to express prior knowledge on a subject, then revisit this at timely intervals during the unit to reflect on the knowledge and skills that they have gained.
+In every lesson, pupils will complete a 'do now' activity with a purpose of activating the prior knowledge from the previous lesson, which will then allow the schema they are building to be developed in that lesson.
+At the end of every lesson, pupils will complete a 'Pink Pen Progress' sentence with a purpose of reflecting on what they have learnt in that lesson and consolidating it.
+Pupils will also be assessed over the course of a topic.
+Pupils will complete a formative assessment where they demonstrate their existing knowledge about the topic they are going to cover.
+At the end of the topic, pupils will go back to this work to complete a summative assessment, where they add to and address misconceptions that they had.
+Teachers will then reflect and feedback to the Head of Department any common misconceptions that still exist and progress that has been made.